Payfast/payfast-php-sdk/README.md

 # PayFast PHP SDK

-The PayFast PHP SDK provides an easy to use library for integrating PayFast payments into your project.
+The PayFast PHP SDK provides an easy-to-use library for integrating PayFast payments into your project.
 This includes Custom Integration, Onsite Integration and all APIs.

 ## Requirements